 On November 13, 2014, we acquired substantially all the assets and operations of Peachtree, a leading homebuilder in Atlanta, Georgia for approximately \$57 million in cash.
 The acquired assets include land, homes under construction, model homes and lot option contacts in 36 communities in the greater Atlanta area.
-As a result of this transaction, we now own or control 2,120 lots in the greater Atlanta market.
+As a result of the acquisition, we obtained ownership or control of 2,120 lots in the greater Atlanta market.
 As the acquired assets and processes have the ability to create outputs in the form of revenue from the sale of single family residences, we concluded that the acquisition represents a business combination.
-We incurred \$0.5 million in acquisition-related costs, which are included in other income (expense) on the consolidated statement of operations.
+We incurred \$0.5 million in acquisition-related costs, which are included in other income (expense) on the consolidated statements of operations.